Home > News > The impact of Brexit on the British luxury industry

 Tailored support from the UK Business Centre Lille

-• Legal and administrative guidance for setting up subsidiaries
+• legal and administrative guidance for setting up subsidiaries,

 Start your EU journey now